IDSIA/sacred/docs/experiment.rst

 Experiment Overview
 *******************
 ``Experiment`` is the central class of the Sacred framework.
-This section gives you an overview on what it does and how to use it.
+This section provides an overview of what it does and how to use it.

 Create an Experiment
 ====================
-To create an ``Experiment`` you need a main method:
+To create an ``Experiment`` just instantiate it and add main method:

 .. code-block:: python